BOLIB: Bilevel Optimization LIBrary of test problems: Description of the library

-If we are given some inputs (as in left column of the table below), then \texttt{ShimizuEtal1997a} will return us corresponding results as in the right column of the table:
+Here, we have dimensions $n_x=1$, $n_y=1$, $n_G=0$, and $n_g=3$.
+The \texttt{m-file} is named by \verb'ShimizuEtal1997a' (i.e., \verb'exmaple_name' = \verb'ShimizuEtal1997a' ) and was coded in MATLAB as it can be seen in Table \ref{tab:Shimizu}.
+If we are given some inputs (as in left column of the table below), then \texttt{ShimizuEtal1997a} will return us corresponding results as in the right column:

-}} \end{example}
+\end{example}